klazarsk/sudo-ninja/docs/sudo-chop.5.md

 **--expirenewer** _[YYYY-MM-DD]_

-  Expire rules which are NEWER than the specified date, but older than today's date $(date +"%Y-%m-%d").
+  Expire rules which are NEWER than the specified date, but older than today's date $(date +"%Y-%m-%d").This option requires the --expire option.

   The date MUST be specified in ISO8601 format (YYYY-MM-DD).

 **--expireolder** _[YYYY-MM-DD]_

   Expire rules which are OLDER than the specified date.
 The tool does not accept dates that are prior to the start of UNIX Epoch (1970-01-01).
+This option requires the --expire option.

   The date MUST be specified in ISO8601 format (YYYY-MM-DD).